inkeybow2002/modern-design-sandbox/CONTRIBUTING.md

 ## Pull Requests
 - Fork the repository and create a new branch.
-- Make your changes and ensure everything works.
+- Make your changes and ensure everything works by running tests.
 - Submit a pull request with a clear description of your changes.

 ## Code Style
 - Please follow the existing code style in the project to maintain consistency.
+Be sure to run any formatting tools before submitting your changes.

 Happy coding!